angelofallars/pomoff/README.md

   -b, break, shortbreak  launch a short break interval -lb, longbreak          launch a long break interval

-The config file is located in the /config directory of the pomoff folder.""")
+The config file is located in the /config directory of the pomoff folder.
 ```

 ## Contributing